OlyaIvanovs/expenses/LOG.md

 26/05/2023
-Task: Add button to "Settings" page.
++ Add button to "Settings" page.
 We can add a new category by clicking on this button.
-27/05/2023
+29/05/2023
-Task: Category should be saved in db
++ Category should be saved in db
-Task: Add icon delete + removing category from db by clicking on it
++ Add 'delete' icon + removing category from db by clicking on it
++ Edit category name
+30/05/2023
+- Add confirmation while deleting category

 Next:
 categories:
-Task: Remove category by clicking on icon + remove from db
-Task: Edit category name
 Task: Add rules for catgory.
 Remove rules.
 Edit rules
 Task: Choose color for category